 For the Common Good (pdf): In two simulation games, students determine individual short-term consumption strategies that will maximize resources for the entire group.

 People on the Move (pdf): Students participate in a “push/pull” simulation to identify reasons people migrate from one place to another and analyze the similarities and differences between two real-world migrations.

 Population Future (pdf): Students interpret a graph showing global population projections through 2100, then create gridded bar graphs to represent the relative size of different regions’ populations for different years (past and future).

-Secret Life of Stuff (pdf): Students compare the life cycle stages of four everyday products in order to hypothesize which item has the lowest environmental footprint.
-Students then pick one product and brainstorm improvements that could be made along the product’s life to minimize its eco-impact.
+Secret Life of Stuff (pdf): Students compare the life cycle stages of four everyday products in order to hypothesize which item has the lowest environmental footprint, and then brainstorm possible improvements to one product’s life cycle to minimize its eco-impact.